Can conveyancing in Chorlton cum Hardy to be concluded in 28 days?

 The majority of houses in Chorlton cum Hardy are freehold and not leasehold.
 In this scenario it’s worth having a local solicitor used to dealing with such properties who can help the conveyancing process.
 It is clear that you are buying in Chorlton cum Hardy in which case you should be looking for a Chorlton cum Hardy conveyancing practitioner and be sure that they have experience in dealing with leasehold houses.
 First you will need to check the number of years remaining.
 Being a leaseholder you will not be at liberty to do whatever you want to the property.
 The lease will likely included provisions such as requiring the freeholder’sconsent to carry out changes to the property.
 You may also be required to pay a maintenance charge towards the upkeep of the estate where the house is located on an estate.
 Your conveyancer will advise you fully on all the issues.

-I own a garden flat in Chorlton cum Hardy, conveyancing was carried out May 2007.
-How much will my lease extension cost?
-Comparable properties in Chorlton cum Hardy with a long lease are worth £197,000.
-The ground rent is £55 charged once a year.
-The lease ceases on 21st October 2074
+I acquired a garden flat in Chorlton cum Hardy, conveyancing was carried out in 2010.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Corresponding properties in Chorlton cum Hardy with over 90 years remaining are worth £186,000.
+The average or mid-range amount of ground rent is £55 invoiced every year.
+The lease ends on 21st October 2076

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more detailed due diligence.
-Do not use this information in tribunal or court proceedings.
-There are no doubt other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed due diligence.
+You should not use this information in tribunal or court proceedings.
+There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.